Hands Free Devices Do Not Decrease Distraction

 Arnold Law Firm: Your Personal Injury Law Firm

 If a negligent and distracted driver caused your accident, you may be entitled to file a personal injury lawsuit.
-Call to discuss your potential case with a free consultation.
+Call an experienced Sacramento car accident lawyer at our firm to discuss your potential case with a free consultation.